Are you financially prepared for retirement?

 Health issues and associated costs

 Just because we’re living longer doesn’t necessarily mean we’re living better.
 According to the Australian Institute of Health and Welfare (AIHW), Australians are now living about a quarter of a century longer than we were 100 years ago.
 That’s the good news – and it has much to do with a marked decrease in infant and child mortality.
-The bad news is that chronic ‘lifestyle diseases’ are currently taking a huge toll on our health in the 21st century.
+The bad news is that chronic ‘lifestyle diseases’ are currently taking a huge toll on our health.

 AIHW research shows that chronic diseases (cancer, cardiovascular disease, diabetes, etc.) are the leading cause of disability, illness and death – and were responsible for 90% of all deaths in 2011.
 Their findings also show that only 8 percent of Aussie adults eat enough vegetables, less than half of us eat enough fruit and over 63% of us are overweight or obese.
-Poor health habits combined with an aging population create a potentially expensive combination not just for individual retirees, but for an already stretched national health system4 .
+Poor health habits combined with an aging population create a potentially expensive combination.

-What all this means is that you have to expect medical costs, whether in the form of prescription medications, hospital stays or trips to the doctor, to rise as you age.
-And these extra costs should be factored in to your decision about when to retire, and how much money you’ll need to do so without hardship.
+Unfortunately, this means you have to plan for medical costs, whether in the form of prescription medications, hospital stays, or trips to the doctor.
+These extra costs should be factored in to your decision about when to retire, and how much money you’ll need to do so without hardship.

 Your children’s inheritance

-There are a number of things Australia does better than any other country on earth.
-Now, if being ‘the world’s largest single provider of goat meat’ or ‘having more dangerously venomous snakes than any other country’ 5 fails to fill you with national pride, just wait – there’s more.
-Recent research confirms that Australians also lead the world in generosity when it comes to leaving behind an inheritance for their families6 .
-And that inheritance isn’t necessarily provided as a lump sum payment – it can often be distributed over time in the form of assistance in helping offspring cope with major expenses like marriage, education costs and a mortgage.
+Recent research confirms that Australians lead the world in generosity when it comes to leaving behind an inheritance for their families .
+And that inheritance isn’t necessarily provided as a lump sum payment.
+It can often be distributed over time in the form of assistance in helping offspring cope with major expenses.
+The most common examples are marriage, education costs, and a mortgage.